CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 This function does not need to be modified.
 Can you pass in a _callback function_ which will mutate `abracaArray` such that it:

 - Upper cases all letters in the array

+### Exercise - extra credit

+Modify your callback function from the previous exercise so that it also:

 - Sorts `abracaArray` in alphabetical order

-### Exercise (10 minutes)

-- Create a function that takes a `birthYear`, and returns the age of someone
-- With an array of ages, create another array filled with their birth years `[ 1964, 2008, 1999, 2005, 1978, 1985, 1919 ]`
-- `console.log` the birth years array

 ## Array forEach